reggie3/portfolio-summer2020/src/content/blogPosts/2020-10-31--Thinking-like-a-program/index.md

 3. Consistently performing repetitive task: loops
 4. Conditional logic: if this thing happens, then do this other thing; else do something else

-   Note, this is not a comprehensive list of everything computers are good at, but it will do.
+   Note: this is not a comprehensive list of everything computers are good at, but it will do.

 A program arranges the execution of these four skills in a way to accomplish a given task.
 Figuring out the correct arrangement requires thinking like a program.